These are names you don't know. Hollywood's 'fellow' actors explain why they bang - ExBulletin

 Growing up in the Washington, DC area, Kravits was bitten by the acting bug at an early age, performing in community theater when he was 10 or 11 years old.
 He studied acting in college and eventually moved to New York and then Los Angeles.

 Kravits says there was room for negotiation on everything, including billing and locker rooms, but not anymore: you negotiate with Wall Street.
-And Wall Street is all that matters.
+And Wall Street is all the best.”

 The most difficult change was with the larger residuals.
 I don’t think people realize outside of the company how important residuals are to being able to afford to be an actor, he says.

-And because of the leanness of streaming residuals, Kravits says he has network shows he did 10, 15, even 20 years ago that produce even more residuals than the buzzy shows he’s made for streamers in recent years like HBO The Undoing or Netflixs Halston.
+And because of the leanness of streaming residuals, Kravits says he has network shows he did 10, 15, even 20 years ago that produce even more residuals than the buzzy shows he’s made for streamers in recent years like HBO’s The Undoing or Netflix’s Halston.

 PUT OUR MONEY WHERE OUR MOUTHS ARE